Modeling Atomistically Assembled Diffractive Optics in Solids: Introduction

-State-of-the-art implantation techniques allow localization of implanted ions within tens of nanometers of a desired point\cite{titze2021situ}, and prior work from our group has shown the emergence of long-range collective behaviors from implanted 1D arrays of rare-earth ions \cite{pak_long-range_2022}.
+State-of-the-art implantation techniques allow localization of implanted ions within tens of nanometers of a desired point\cite{titze2021situ, bayn2015generation}, and prior work from our group has shown the emergence of long-range collective behaviors from implanted 1D arrays of rare-earth ions \cite{pak_long-range_2022}.
 However, while solid-state systems can support any arbitrary geometry, the implanted ions have their resonant frequencies shifted due to fluctuations in the local crystal field.
 The implanted ions form a spectral distribution due to this \textit{inhomogeneous broadening}, which reduces the effective number of atoms at any chosen frequency within the broadened linewidth.
-By implanting a large number of these atoms, a similarly dilute array of resonant ions can be produced in a solid-state host.
+By doping or implanting a large number of these atoms, a similarly dilute array of resonant ions can be produced in a solid-state host.
 In this paper, we consider 2D geometries of emitters within a solid-state host and theoretically study collective behavior emerging from long-range atom-atom coupling.
-We devise a model and develop mathematical and numerical toolbox to capture the effects of solid-state hosts on an implanted lattice of ions and analyze different atomic geometries best suited for these environments.
+We devise a model and develop a mathematical and numerical framework to capture the effects of broadening as, for example, seen in solid-state materials hosting ensemble of quantum centers, e.g. rare-earth ions.
+The model enables one to study arbitrary atomic geometries with realistic disorder to optimize certain collective properties.